Specialist Surgery at Gilabbey Veterinary Hospital

 - Hernia/rupture surgeries (Perineal ruptures, diaphragmatic surgery).

 Orthopaedics: We are a centre of excellence for orthopaedics.
-Led by Shane Guerin, our team offers the finest of orthopaedic care and specialises in fracture management.
+Led by Ciaran Jones and Shane Guerin, our team offers the finest of orthopaedic care and specialises in fracture management.
 We have a dedicated orthopaedic theatre, specialised theatre nursing staff and equipment at our disposal.
-Shane has interests in all aspects of surgery, but particularly fracture repair and trauma management.

 We can treat many orthopaedic conditions, but some of our most common procedures include treatment of: